 “If you crash a car, that’s a big problem,” says Tartavull.
 “If you crash a 10-pound robot carrying bubble tea, that’s okay.”

 More than 30 years after VaMoRs, it’s still impossible to say when — or if — we’ll ever see fully driverless vehicles on public roads, allowing us to nap on the way home from IKEA or catch a movie as we cruise to the cottage.
 But by simplifying the problem to suit a simpler solution, autonomous shipping presents possibilities both to utilize, and improve, today’s tech.

 “These simplified applications are the first step to making this technology work in the real world,” says Nuport’s Sahdev.
 “I think we will get to full self-driving cars one day.
 But for now, this technology is already going to make transportation much more efficient, and much safer.”

 How artificial intelligence and machine learning can augment the supply-chain industry is just one of the topics that will be explored at the MaRS Supply AI event on March 24.
+The event is proudly sponsored by Deloitte.
 Find more information here.